MichaelSoegaard/Flight_delay/README.md

  4.

 ### Data pipeline
-I created pipelines for all the models trained.
+I created Scikit-Learn pipelines for all the models trained.
 All models used the same pipeline, which involved:

+ - Transformer
  - One-hot encoding categorical features which were not ordinal
  - Ordinal encoding a couple of features
  - Scaling of numeric features